 |BADM 481||Business Strategy and Policy (Senior Capstone)||4|

 * Note that 62 of the 124 undergraduate college credits must be in liberal arts.
-Sixteen credits in the major (the economic courses, Business Law, Statistics, and Business Communication) count as liberal arts.
+Ten credits in the major (the economic courses and Statistics) count as liberal arts.
+An additional 52 credits of liberal arts courses are required for graduation.